 Be ready to unfold various things about hyperthyroidism!

 Hyperthyroidism is also called overactive thyroid.
 It is a condition in which the thyroid gland produces more hormones than usual.
-The thyroid is a small butterfly-shaped gland situated in the neck and mainly known for producing hormones called T3 (tetraiodothyronine) and T4 (triiodothyronine).
+The thyroid is a small butterfly-shaped gland situated in the neck and mainly known for producing hormones called T3 (Tri Iodothyronine / Levothyronine) and T4 (Thyroxine Sodium/ Levothyroxine).

 During hyperthyroidism, the metabolism starts working faster due to increased hormones.
 However, some people with hyperthyroidism do not even see any symptoms for a long time.